 Real and simulated bone sections. (a) shows a small section of a micro CT scan of the tibia of a rat.
 After estrogen deprivation, the bone volume is reduced and the structure has thinned (b). (c) and (d) show the results after simulating the effects of estrogen deprivation using the bone in (a) as the initial state.

-Segmenting full body CT scansThis project is in collaboration with Dr. Martin Caon in the Faculty of Health Sciences at Flinders University.
+Segmenting full body CT scansThis project is in collaboration with Dr. Martin Caon in the Faculty of Medicine, Nursing and Health Sciences at Flinders University.
 Dr. Caon is developing a method for accurately determining x-ray dosages for children.
 Currently, most paediatric CT dose calculations utilize the MIRD paediatric computational models of anatomy which are scaled down versions of an adult (Cristy, 1980).
 These models depict internal anatomy as geometric shapes.
 They approximately characterise internal organs using geometric volumes such as spheres, cylinders and cones which do not closely resemble the anatomy of children.
 More accurate anatomy models can be obtained by using real clinical paediatric CT image data.
 However, this approach has always been hindered by the laborious task of assigning every pixel in the several hundred CT images to the organ/tissue it belongs.
 As the challenge in automating the above process has not yet been overcome, the identification and labeling of each different tissue and organ (image segmentation) is, to the present time, done manually, one CT image at a time.
 The process involves identifying the 28 different tissues named by the International Commission of Radiation Protection (ICRP, 2007) as necessary for the calculation of effective dose and may take a year of image processing work to produce one anatomic model.
 The construction of a series of paediatric anatomy models with an age range from 0 to 14 years, as required for Dr. Caons work, would take a daunting length of time to complete.
 The biomedical mathematics groups is developing an inherently 3D segmentation method with a human computer interface that will reduce the time needed to label a full body CT scan in a matter of a few hours instead of many months at an accuracy at least equal to fully human segmentation.